fooof-tools/fooof/README.md

 fm.report(freqs, spectrum, freq_range)
 ```

-FOOOF.report() fits the model, plots the original power spectrum with the associated FOOOF model, and prints out the parameters of the model fit for both background 1/f and Gaussian parameters for any identified peaks.
+FOOOF.report() fits the model, plots the original power spectrum with the associated FOOOF model fit, and prints out the parameters of the model fit for both aperiodic 'background' and Gaussian parameters for any identified peaks.

 FOOOF also accepts parameters for fine-tuning the fit.
 For example: